Microfiche Conversion over the years

 If more detailed indexing is required, our technicians can review the individual images produced from the fiche and create individual files or more discrete groups of files.

-Your microfiche scanning project is in good hands with microMEDIA.
+Our microfiche scanning services are in good hands with DMI.
 We have the capability to do your microfiche conversion project on-site at your location – or ours – depending on your need.
 An example of our expertise at all types of microfiche, microfilm and slide digitizing can be viewed here.